facebookincubator/GeoLift/website/docs/GettingStarted/InstallingR.md

 install.packages("remotes", repos='http://cran.us.r-project.org')
 ```

-To install the package, first make sure that remotes, [Commuting Zones](https://github.com/facebookincubator/CommutingZones), and `augsynth` are installed.
+To install the package, first make sure that remotes and `augsynth` are installed.

 ```
 remotes::install_github("ebenmichael/augsynth")
-remotes::install_github("facebookincubator/CommutingZones")
 ```

 Finally, we can install the `GeoLift` package with the following command: